awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

 ======================================

 Once the :ref:`distributed processing setup<gsprocessing_distributed_setup>` is completed, users can start the partition jobs.
-This doc will provide instructions on how to setup an EC2 cluster and start GSPartition jobs on it.
+This tutorial will provide instructions on how to setup an EC2 cluster and start GSPartition jobs on it.

 Create a GraphStorm Cluster